01U2/APSTooler/README.md

 To use the APSTooler toolkit, follow these steps:

-1. install using `pip install APSTooler`
+1. install using `%pip install --upgrade APSTooler`
 2. Add a config.json file and define `APS Client ID`  and `APS Client Secret`

 ## Usage